seoklab/nurikit/CONTRIBUTING.md

 ### Setting up the development environment

 Basically, you will be OK with the default packages provided by Ubuntu 20.04 LTS.
-The specific requirements for building nurikit are:
+The specific requirements for building NuriKit are:

 - Linux (might support other OSes in the future)
 - [Git](https://git-scm.com/)